 If you’re residing in Bangalore and are interested in beginning Vipassana meditation, you have the following two options –

 - Begin on your own if you think you have the self-discipline and motivation to learn from an online resource or from a friend or a local teacher.
 However, the teaching you glean may not be in the pure form in case your teaching source hasn’t been authorized by the official Vipassana centres.
 It takes years of training to become a designated Vipassana teacher.
 The late S.N Goenka became a teacher after spending 14 years as a student

-- Enroll for a Vipassana meditation course at the official Vipassana meditation centre.
+- Enroll for a Vipassana meditation course at the official Vipassana meditation centre in Bangalore.
 Since you’re a resident of Bangalore, you need to take the following steps to enroll, including the requisite details that need to be kept in mind.

 Understand that as a new student you would need to spend a minimum time of 10 days at the centre to come to terms with the technique, and –

 - You will not talk to anyone.
 You’ll be alone with your thoughts.